bkw777/NODE_DATAPAC/README.md

 ![](PCB/out/NODE_DATAPAC_256K_historical_reproduction_top_annotated.jpg)

 ## Theory of Operation
 The three HC161 chips form a 0-1023 counter, setting local sram address bits A0-A9.
-We'll call this the byte or byte-position counter.
+Call this the byte-position counter.

-The HC374 sets local sram address bits A10-A17 from the bus AD0-AD7, and latches and holds that address on its outputs until triggered to update to a new address.
+The HC374 sets local sram address bits A10-A17 from the bus AD0-AD7, and latches that address on its outputs until triggered to update to a new address.
+Call this the block selector.

-Four lines from the system bus: A8, A9, /Y0, and (A), combine to produce two signals which I am calling /BLOCK and /BYTE.
+The HC138 decodes four lines from the bus, `/Y0` `(A)` `A8` `A9`, to produce one of two signals I'll call `/BLOCK` and `/BYTE`.

-Each time /BLOCK goes low it sets SRAM A0-A9 to 0 and copies BUS AD0-AD7 to SRAM A10-A17, then holds A10-A17 latched while /BLOCK is high.
-Call this a BLOCK op.

-Each time /BYTE goes low it enables SRAM for read or write while low, then when /BYTE goes high it disables SRAM and increments A0-A9 by 1.
-Call this a BYTE op.
+The HC138 is what monitors the bus and determines when/if the device is being addressed or not.
+Reading or writing to certain port numbers "p" in `INP(p)` `OUT p,n`, results in the HC138 asserting either /BLOCK or /BYTE.

+Each time /BLOCK goes low:
+* SRAM A0-A9 are reset to 0
+* BUS AD0-AD7 are copied to SRAM A10-A17
+When /BLOCK goes high again:
+* SRAM A10-A17 are held latched at whatever they were set to.

+In other words, SELECT-BLOCK

+Each time /BYTE goes low:
+* SRAM is enabled while /BYTE is low
+When /BYTE goes high again:
+* SRAM is disabled
+* A0-A9 are incremented by 1.

+In other words, READ-BYTE or WRITE-BYTE

-So the device provides up to 256 blocks of 1k bytes each.
-The host computer does a BLOCK op to select a block number from 0-255, then does a BYTE op to read or write a byte of data at byte #0 in the block, then repeats the BYTE op 1023 more times to read or write all 1024 bytes in the block.
+So, AD0-AD7 is 8 bits, and A0-A9 is 10 bits, so the device provides up to 256 blocks of 1024 bytes each.
+The host computer first does a SELECT-BLOCK to select a block number from 0-255, then does READ-BYTE or WRITE-BYTE to read or write one byte of data at byte-position 0 in that block, then repeats the BYTE operation up to 1023 more times to read or write up to all 1024 bytes in the block.

-The device actually does operate like a disk even though it has no brains or firmware.
+It's called a ramdisk because the device actually does operate like a disk even though it has no brains or firmware.
+The HC374 latch acts like a track or sector address, and the binary counter acts like a disk or tape head reading or writing a sequential stream of bytes.
+IE: the bytes of ram are not individually directly accessed like in main memory.
+A block address is selected, and then up to 1024 bytes are streamed sequentially to or from that block.

-Later versions of RAMPAC were offered with 384k or 512k by adding a second bank of 128k or 256k, and later versions of RAMDSK.CO know how to access it.
+Later versions of RAMPAC were offered with 384k or 512k by adding a second bank of up to 256k, and later versions of RAMDSK.CO know how to access the 2nd bank.

-The extra 256K is accessed by the state of BUS address line A10 during a BLOCK op.
+The extra 256K is accessed by the state of BUS address line A10 during a SELECT-BLOCK operation.
-BLOCK with BUS_A10 low accesses bank0, BLOCK with BUS_A10 high accesses bank1.
+SELECT-BLOCK with BUS_A10 low accesses bank0, with BUS_A10 high accesses bank1.
-The state of BUS_A10 is essentially copied to the SRAM A18 address line and latched during BLOCK ops along with A10-A17, like adding a 9th bit to the HC374.

-The 512k 2-bank operation is just deduced from watching what RAMDSK does on the system bus when you press the Bank button, then the theory tested with a breadboard circuit, and finally with MiniNDP below.
-MiniNDP actually works with RAMDSK, but probably does not implement the circuit the same way that the RAMPAC did.
+All other aspects are the same, so accessing bank0 on a a 512K device is the same as accessing the only bank on a 256K device.
+Old software is still compatible with bank0 on new hardware, new software is still compatible with old hardware.

 [What this all means from the host computer software side of things](https://github.com/bkw777/NODE_DATAPAC?tab=readme-ov-file#low-level-direct-access-using-only-basic)